changetocoding/PyLoreKelly/Week6/Week6.md

     for line in reader.readlines():
         print(line, end='')
 ```
-The print(line, end='') makes sure that print doesnt chuck an additional enter at the end of the line
+The print(line, end='') makes sure that print doesnt chuck an additional enter at the end of the line.
+"test\n".rstrip() also removes it

 ### Writing to files
 ```python